 The Dumb Friends League has the highest placement rate of homeless pets in the country among shelters of our size.
 In 2013, we were proud to have a placement rate for healthy cats and dogs of 99 percent, and an overall cat and dog placement rate of 84 percent.
 In the last year alone, 16,762 pets and 123 equines were adopted, reunited or transferred to placement partners or impounding agencies.

 Our goal, by 2018 or sooner, is to reach a 90 percent or greater placement rate for all cats and dogs that come to us for rehoming.
+We are already way ahead of schedule.
 Every day, we strive to increase the number of pets saved through our "humane equation."